Connect with us

 It could be a”bow hat,” photo challenge, love quotes, dance competition, married or not married,, game. but think about other options too.
 Consider hiring a fortune-teller or a tarot card reader.
 Ensure the activities for the shower is romantic and lovely, the goal is to depict love.

-Few weeks to the bridal shower
+A few weeks before the bridal shower

 ✔️ Confirm all RSVPs.